jcombs-pointblue/pamutility/README.md

 # pamutility
 Privileged Access Manager Utility

-This utility will create a vault and credential for Linux hosts in PAM.
+This utility will create a vault and credential for Linux hosts in Microfocus PAM.
 This an Ant based NetBeans project.

 The command to load a single host is: